Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 ### Mint using CAPTCHA

 There are a few things you can do to customize the minting process.
 One of them is adding CAPTCHA verification.
-For this, simply open the the candy machine's configuration file and update the `gatekeeper` field to the following:
+For this, simply open the candy machine's configuration file and update the `gatekeeper` field to the following:

 ```json
     "gatekeeper": {